-Table :
+Table

-MAIN NARRATIVE SUB-NARRATIVES EXAMPLES The Government is working against its own country.
-The Government representatives are traitors.
+MAIN NARRATIVE SUB-NARRATIVES EXAMPLES The Government representatives are traitors.
 "Traitors."
 "Spies."
 "Shekerinska has Serbian origin.
 This is why she gave up on the name so easily."
-The Government is a mercenary of foreign countries and organizations.
-Soros is the protector of SDSM, of the Colourful Revolution and the NGOs.
+The Government is working The Government is a mercenary of foreign countries and organizations.
+Soros is the protector of SDSM, of the Colourful Revolution and the NGOs. against its own country.
 Various forms of death threats.
 "Let him die." (the leader of SDSM) "He needs gallows."
 "Damn enemies =may they perish, God punish them."
 Politicians of the ruling party should be punished, humiliated, publicly exposed.
 "The end is coming for all colourful sorosoids.
 They will be pursued and diminished as terrorists."